-Historical forecasts expected the impetus for drilling shallow water wells in the Beaufort would be induced natural gas exploration due to MGP, which has been found to be uneconomic at this time.
-Figures 13 and 14 from the MGP "Environmental Impact Statement Additional Information Report, March 2005" show a possible sequence of tieins for Mackenzie Delta/Beaufort Sea existing significant discoveries and potential new discoveries.
+Figures 13 and 14 from the MGP "Environmental Impact Statement Additional Information Report, March 2005" show a possible sequence of tie-ins for Mackenzie Delta and Beaufort Sea existing significant discoveries and potential new discoveries.
 Although this is a simplistic scenario, it indicates that 11 onshore and 10 offshore existing significant discoveries could potentially be tied in, before any new offshore discoveries are added to the system.
 Figure 14 shows the first new offshore discovery being tied in approximately 17 years after MGP start-up.
-Therefore, allowing 3 years for drilling and tie-ins, there will be no incentive for MGP induced gas exploration to occur during the timeframe of this forecast.
-This simply reflects the lack of economic incentives to increase gas reserves in the vicinity of existing discovered fields.
+Therefore, allowing 3 years for drilling and tie-ins, it appears there will be little incentive for MGP induced gas exploration to occur before 2032.
+The combination of low natural gas prices and little MGP induced natural gas exploration over the next 20 years, means few if any, Listric Fault or Basin Margin exploration gas wells are likely to be drilled during the timeframe of this report.
+This reflects the lack of economic incentives to increase gas reserves in the vicinity of existing discovered fields.

 One potential driver for shallow Beaufort Sea exploration is ongoing high oil prices, which may provide sufficient incentive for oil exploration and possibly production drilling during the next 15 years.
 This drilling would rely on the same types of shallow water (<100m) arctic drilling platforms discussed earlier.
 Therefore, even though little incentive to drill Listric Fault or Basin Margin gas wells is anticipated during the report period, the potential exists for shallow water oil exploration to begin when appropriate drilling platforms become available.
 As indicated earlier suitable drilling platforms could be available in the Canadian Beaufort Sea by 2016.
-Therefore, it is reasonable to assume that 1 or 2 shallow water drilling platforms will be operational in the Beaufort Sea from 2016 on.
+Therefore, it is reasonable to assume that 1 or 2 shallow water drilling platforms will be operation in the Beaufort Sea from 2016 on.